 Supercar

 1962 - United Kingdom

-The genesis of Gerry Anderson's relationship with the already hugely successful Grade, which was to culminate in the realisation of Supercar and its money-spinning line of descendants, began when Frank Sherwin Green, an old friend of Anderson's working at Beaconsfield Studios, introduced the financially troubled producer to Connery Chapel in the hope that he could provide help in keeping the seriously ailing AP Films in business.
-In exchange for a number of shares in AP, Chapel arranged what was to prove a fateful meeting between Anderson and the then Deputy Managing Director of the Independent Television Company ATV.
+The significance of Supercar extends well beyond its plotlines or production techniques.
+It marked the beginning of Anderson’s longstanding and hugely fruitful relationship with media mogul Lew Grade and his ITC company, an alliance that would go on to produce such classics as Stingray, Captain Scarlet, and the iconic Thunderbirds, after Frank Sherwin Green, an old friend of Anderson, working at Beaconsfield Studios, introduced the financially troubled producer to Connery Chapel in the hope that he could provide help in keeping the seriously ailing AP Films in business.
+In exchange for an undisclosed number of shares in AP, Chapel arranged what was to prove a fateful meeting between Anderson and the then Deputy Managing Director of the Independent Television Company ATV.

+Supercar